 Moving to the blade, it’s made from 1095 carbon steel and hardened to RC 55-57.
-Carbon steels are known to hold an edge well and be very strong when biting into material, however they do rust if left untreated but this is easily overcome by regular oiling.
+Carbon steels are known to hold an edge well and be very strong when biting into material.
+However they do rust if left untreated but this is easily overcome by regular oiling.
 If you know you will be operating in a very corrosive place such as a coastal environment then you may need to look for a more stable metal.
-Carbon steel is very good at working with natural materials and is an excellent choice for work in woodlands, as it’s a much harder steel.
+Carbon steel is very good at working with natural materials and is an excellent choice for work in woodlands.
+Above all it’s a much harder steel.

 The blade is finished in a tumbled black oxide which has held out very well in terms of protecting the blade and is one of the best finishes I have used.
 Esee were already strong in this category with their powder coatings but they seem to have yet again outdone themselves with another great finish.

 The hardened carbon steel bites into the wood well and can produce some nice feathers.
-The spine has a 90° grind that can be used to scrape fine tinder or a firesteel to produce a shower of sparks.
+The spine has a 90° grind.
+For instance this can be used to scrape fine tinder or a firesteel to produce a shower of sparks.

-With the fire lit and the PR4 can now be used for food prep and its unusual knife geometry is well suited for game prep and simple vegetable chopping.
+With the fire lit the PR4 can now be used for food prep.
+Its unusual knife geometry is well suited for game prep and simple vegetable chopping.
 Kephart wanted his knife for everything and this included the basic tasks that happen most often, like peeling potatoes!

 Horace summed it up very well: